-- CPT[®] code for the manipulation, and - E/M code with the -25 modifier.
+- CPT® code for the manipulation, and - E/M code, with the -25 modifier.
+The level of E/M service is selected based on the work performed and documented above and beyond the pre and post service work associated with the manipulation.